NHS-juju/SFT-Kettering-Work-Log/README.md

 ### Purpose

-This repo outlines the steps that have been taken to migrate from producing `Kettering+html` to `Kettering+pdf` for sending clinical documents via [MESH](https://digital.nhs.uk/services/message-exchange-for-social-care-and-health-mesh).
+This repo is a work log documenting the work to migrate from producing `Kettering+html` to `Kettering+pdf` for sending clinical documents via [MESH](https://digital.nhs.uk/services/message-exchange-for-social-care-and-health-mesh).

 ### Background